HugeFrog24/HugeFrog24/README.md

 # About Me

-I am HugeFrog24, a software developer who believes in the iterative process of learning, adapting, and growing.
+Hello!
+I'm HugeFrog24, a software developer who believes in the iterative process of learning, adapting, and growing.
+Kindness is a philosophy I hold close - show me some, and luck might just be on your side.

-My programming journey is much like a script running through various scenarios, handling exceptions, and continuously evolving.
-Check out the snippet below to get a sense of my philosophy:
+My life's journey mirrors a script running through various scenarios, handling exceptions, and continuously evolving.
+It's similar to a printer queue - tasks, messages, or issues that come my way are always addressed in order, never skipped.
+Here's a code snippet to paint the picture:

 ```python
 while alive:
   try: